FrozenPyrozen/webbylab-test-task/README.md

 ## About app
-This is my first test-task app so I little doubt about architecture.
-Redux action types, reducers, actions etc. in **src/modules/movies**, store for Redux in **src/store**.
+This is my first test-task app so I doubt a little about the correctness of my architecture.
+So Redux action types, reducers, actions etc. in **src/modules/movies**, store for Redux in **src/store**.
 All components accordingly lie in **src/components** folder.
 I tried to separate the component logic from its view.
 I have succeeded or not you decide)

 P.S.This app fetches data to https://cloud.mongodb.com.
 There is a connection string in **server/config/db**.